 The Company reserves the right to amend, alter or terminate this Code at any time for any reason.
 The most current version of this Code can be found on the Company's Internet site (www.univstainless.com).

-This document is not an employment contract between the Company and any of its employees, officers or directors and does not alter the Company's at-will employment policy or contractual just cause for termination conditions as it applies to Union-Represented employees.
+This document is not an employment contract between the Company and any of its employees, officers or directors and does not alter the Company's at-will employment policy.